Cavorter/cavort/content/posts/2011-10-12-thoughts-on-a-new-module-base.md

 </td>
 </tr>
 </table>
 That did NOT include the cost of each of the H connectors which I came up with several different permutations for.
 The most sturdy using two 1&#215;4 Technic Bricks ($0.04) and a 2&#215;2 Modified Brick with 2 pins ($0.03), most common parts using two 1&#215;4 Bricks ($0.04) and one 2&#215;2 Brick ($0.03), and your proposal with four 2&#215;2 Corner Bricks ($0.06).
 If we used 1&#215;4 Tile ($0.07) on all three of those permutations the average cost comes out to $0.31 per connector.
-Supplying enough connectors for a large layout could become quite expensive and even for a medium layout could be slightly prohibitive. (<a href="http://www.cavort.org/wp-content/uploads/2011/10/Micropolis_Rico_Connector.lxf">LDD File for reference</a>)
+Supplying enough connectors for a large layout could become quite expensive and even for a medium layout could be slightly prohibitive. ([LDD File for reference](http://www.cavort.org/wp-content/uploads/2011/10/Micropolis_Rico_Connector.lxf))

 Still, if you figure an average of 2 H Connectors per module that does make the price difference $0.18, which isn't huge for the possible increase in functionality.